machinat/sociably/website/docs/dialog-script.md

 ### `CALL` a Script

-We might want to reuse the conversation flow while building a complex dialog.
+We might want to reuse the conversation flow while building a complicated dialog.
-The `CALL` keyword runs a script like a function call, so we can use a flow serveral times even in different scripts.
+The `CALL` keyword runs a script like a function call, so we can use a flow several times even in different scripts.
 Like this:

 ```js